Aporus unicolor: Biology

 Aporus unicolor is a specialised hunter in that it has only one recorded prey, the purse-web spider Atypus affinis.
 The female A. affinis can live for up to eight years in its subterranean silky tubular web, to which A. unicolor gains access by using its specialised enlarged fore-femur.
 Once in, the wasp stings the spider to paralyse it, lays an egg on her and promptly leaves the sac in which her larva develops by eating the spider.

 The adult wasps feed on the nectar of Umbellifers such as wild carrot, wild parsnip and rock samphire.

 Habitat

 In Great Britain this is a species where the majority of modern records are coastal, and inland records have declined probably due to habitat loss.
-On the coast, the habitat is typically cliffs and landslips, while inland the habitat is well-grazed downland and heathland It appears to be thermophilic and shows a strong preference for south-facing slopes and banks in sunny locations.
+On the coast, the habitat is typically cliffs and landslips, while inland the habitat is well-grazed downland and heathland.
+The species appears to be thermophilic and shows a strong preference for south-facing slopes and banks in sunny locations.